 When the financial picture changed during the 1990s, changes in the economy compromised economic conditions for both insurance carriers and professional insurance claimants.
 These changes motivated insurance companies to find new strategies for denying claims.
 These shifts in the economy and the adaptations they spurned redefined the relationship of customer and service provider into adversaries.
 Insurers began to view payouts on disability insurance policies to professionals as overly costly, motivating a search for grounds to rescind policy coverage and terminate payouts.

-In this blog, we identify three of the most common grounds asserted for denial of a claims dispute involving disability insurance benefits for professionals.
+Below we identify three of the most common grounds asserted for denial of a claims dispute involving disability insurance benefits for professionals.

 Not Disabled Based on Policy Definition: Insurers frequently deny claims by asserting that the policyholder does not meet the definition of “disabled” within the language of the insurance policy.